forevertheever/data-engineering-zoomcamp2026/README.md

 ## Homework Week4: Analytics_Engineering
 Please find the code in the folder /homework_04_analytics_engineering in this repo.
 The Sql commands are documented in the README.md file in the same folder.

+## Homework Week5: Data_Platforms
+Please find the code in the folder /homework_05_data_platforms in this repo.
+The Sql commands are documented in the README.md file in the same folder.

+## Homework Week6: Batch_Processing
+Please find the code in the folder /homework_06_batch in this repo.
+The commands are documented in the Spark_in_Colab.ipynb file in the same folder.